 Court rejects Trump bid to end DACA protections for young immigrants

-For now, those immigrants retain their protection from deportation and their authorization to work in the United States.
+For now, the young immigrants retain their protection from deportation and their authorization to work in the United States.

 Roberts wrote for the court that the administration did not pursue the end of the program properly.